Campbell River Fishing Calendar & Reports

 March

-As spring approaches, Chinook Salmon feeding intensifies, with catches weighing between six and 20 pounds.
-Fishing becomes more dynamic as the season progresses.
+As spring approaches, Chinook salmon feeding intensifies.
+Expect catches weighing between 6-20 pounds.

 April